Who Were the Bloomsbury Group?

 In 1904, sisters Vanessa Bell and Virginia Woolf moved into 46 Gordon Square, Bloomsbury, central London along with their two brothers, Adrian and Thoby Stephen.
 Whilst the death of their father, just prior to their move, left the siblings orphaned it also marked a partition from and rejection of their strict Victorian upbringing in favour of a new lifestyle governed by modern liberalism.
 Bell and Woolf opened their new Bloomsbury home to like-minded, artistic individuals such as Duncan Grant, John Nash, Henry Lamb and Edward Wadsworth.
 Accordingly, 46 Gordon Square was transformed into the beating heart of the Bloomsbury group, where artists collaborated, shared ideas and formed close bonds - and in some cases, relationships.

 The group might be better understood if divided into two sub-groups: writers and artists.
 Both groups met weekly at Woolf and Bell’s home, the former, more literary minded, on Thursdays and the latter artistically inclined, on Fridays.
 Separation between domestic interior spaces and exterior public realms has played an instrumental role in the construction of gendered identities and stereotypes in the Western society.
 However, Bell and Woolf were pioneering in their reconfiguration of such binaries - they initiated the traditionally domestic home as a multidisciplinary setting for domesticity, collaborative work, intellectual debate and entertainment.
-Where domestic interiors and their function had been previously marginalised in wider society, their practical and aesthetic potential was celebrated in full by the Bloomsbury group members.
+Where domestic interiors and their function had been previously marginalised in wider society, their practical and aesthetic potential was celebrated in full by this group.

 An informal atmosphere was encouraged, fuelled by a spirit of rebellion against what they saw as the constraints of their conservative Victorian upbringing and the standards instilled in them by their parents.